Luis Urías Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.44 team ERA ranks 20th across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.48).

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (82 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs given up (83 total, 1.1 per game).

-- His last time out came on Thursday against the Philadelphia Phillies, when the right-hander went four innings, surrendering five earned runs while allowing 10 hits.
+- The righty's last appearance was on Saturday against the Cleveland Guardians, when he tossed seven innings, surrendering one earned run while allowing six hits.

-- The 25-year-old has amassed an ERA of 5.30, with 5.8 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.